 Hialeah's Municipal Pool was one of the South Florida's nicest pools when it opened in 1959 when I was 12 years old and I went there many times up through Hialeah High School where we had swim classes as part of Phys Ed.
-Municipal Park, Auditorium and Park were renamed to Milander Park, Auditorium and Park after the death of long-time Mayor Henry Milander in 1974.
+Municipal Pool, Park and Auditorium were renamed to Milander Pool, Park and Auditorium after the death of long-time Mayor Henry Milander in 1974.

 Below is a Miami Herald article about the pool reopening after a year's closure for major repairs: